Income Management—Vulnerable Welfare Payment Recipient

 What is the Vulnerable Welfare Payment Recipient measure of Income Management?

-Your payments may be income-managed because an Australian Government Department of Human Services Social Worker has decided that Income Management can help you and/or your family, based upon your current circumstances.
+Your payments may be income managed under the Vulnerable Welfare Payment Recipient Income Management measure because an Australian Government Department of Human Services social worker has decided that Income Management can help you and/or your family, based upon your current circumstances.
+For young people you may be automatically placed on Income Management, without being referred by a department social worker based upon your current circumstances.

 How this affects your payments

-If you believe that your circumstances have improved and that you are now able to look after your needs and/or the needs of your family, you can ask our social worker to reconsider his or her decision.
+If you believe that your circumstances have improved and that you are now able to look after your needs and/or the needs of your family, you can ask a department social worker to reconsider his or her decision.

 If you do not want to be income managed

 Exemptions do not apply to customers who are income managed under the Vulnerable Welfare Payment Recipient Income Management measure.
 A department social worker may decide to end your Income Management if your circumstances have changed.